Bosco Tjan: Education

-Born in Beijing, China, Tjan moved from Hong Kong to the United States as a teenager.
+Born in Beijing, China to Indonesian-born parents, Tjan moved from Hong Kong to the United States as a teenager.
 He received his bachelor's degree in computer science from the University of Kansas in 1987 and his Ph.D. in computer and information science from the University of Minnesota in 1997.
 His PhD thesis was entitled "Ideal Observer Analysis of Object Recognition".

 Career

 From 1990 to 1996, Tjan worked as a research assistant at the University of Minnesota.
 He joined the University of Southern California (USC) as an assistant professor in the psychology department in 2001.
 He was promoted to associate professor there in 2008 and to full professor in 2015.

 At USC, he co-founded the Dornsife Cognitive Neuroscience Imaging Center, and served as its co-director at the time of his death.
 He directed the Laboratory for Functional and Computational Vision at USC.

-He also served in the Research Grants Council of Hong Kong from 2008-2014.
+He also served in the Research Grants Council of Hong Kong from 2008 to 2014.